dse client-tool connection options

 --kerberos-enabled (true|false)

-Keystore type for connection to DSE when SSL client authentication is enabled.
-JKS is the type for keys generated by the Java keytool binary, but other types are possible, depending on user environment.
+Specify the keystore type for connection to DSE when SSL client authentication is enabled.
+JKS is the type for keys generated by the Java keytool binary, but other types are possible depending on your environment.
+For example: --keystore-type jks2

 --port port